-The small city is the heart of a wineproducing region that includes 140 wineries.
+The small city is the heart of a wine-producing region that includes 140 wineries.
 Walla Walla's downtown is home to 30 tasting rooms run by the region's wineries.

-The downtown also hosts a steady stream of events such as Shop, Sip & Stroll, Summer Sounds on the Plaza, and Celebrate Walla banker who's executive director of the Downtown Walla Walla Foundation.
-"Sometimes we hear, 'The downtown isn't for locals.
-It's for tourists.'
-It's for both."
+The downtown also hosts a steady stream of events such as Shop, Sip & Stroll, Summer Sounds on the Plaza, and Celebrate Walla

+"Wine does bring a lot of tourism to downtown Walla Walla."